nicolasraus/nicolasraus.github.io/_posts/2023-07-04-ethernaut-coin-flip-writeup.md

 So, how can we guess the output of the "coin flip".
 Well let's look at that code.
 To get the coin flip, it takes the last block number, gets its hash and divides it by a "factor".
 This will give true or false.

-The problem with this "random" generation method is that it's not random at all!
-Anyone can now what the last block number is...
+The problem with this "randomness" generation method is that it's not random at all!
+Anyone can know what the last block number is...
 We just need to code some kind of solver or guesser.

 To do that I copied the `CoinFlip.sol` code given by the challenge and modified it, so it would "guess" what the outcome of `flip()` will be, and then call `coinFlip.flip()` with that same output: